Ryankearns9/DigComm_Lab4/README.md

 # DigComm_Lab4

+The below lab answers all questions posed from the experiment.
+Additional images of the lab can be found in the following link. https://github.com/Ryankearns9/DigComm_Lab4/tree/main/imgs

 ## Amplitude Shift Keying

 Amplitude shift keying is the act of modulating symbols via changes in amplitude for transmitted signal.
 In this lab, we built an RF ASK signal